-Alaska is the largest US state by land mass and the 7th largest sub national division in the world after the state of Queensland in Australia.
-The state has a population of 738,432 which is 4 times the combined population of Northern Canada and Greenland.
+Alaska is the largest US state by land mass and the seventh largest subnational division in the world after the state of Queensland in Australia.
+The state has a population of 738,432, which is four times the combined population of Northern Canada and Greenland.

-It has the 4th highest per capita income in the US (behind Connecticut, New York, Massachusetts and the District of Columbia) despite being one of the smallest state economies.
+Alaska has a relatively high per capita income in the US, despite being one of the smallest state economies.
 This is due to a diverse economy that’s dominated by fishing, natural gas, and oil, all of which it has in abundance.

 Below is a list of small business statistics from the state of Alaska: